jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/casting/chromecast.md

 ## FAQ

-**Are any features not supported when casting with an iOS SDK player?**
+**Which features not supported when casting with an iOS SDK player?**
 <br/><br/>
-Yes.
 The following features are not supported during a casting session with an iOS SDK player:

 * Google IMA ads
 * Multiple-audio tracks or AudioTrack switching<sup>1</sup>